wp-plugins/favicon-rotator/readme.txt

 #### Usage
 1. Go to **Theme > Favicon** admin page to add/upload image(s) to use for the favicon

-**That’s it!
+**That's it!
 The favicon will be displayed in visitors' browsers when they visit your site**

 **Notes**